baumrock/RockFinder3/README.md

 ### Example: Group by date

 As an example we will create a list of the count of cats and dogs related to their page-creation day.
-We start with a simple list of all ids of cats and dogs:
+We start with a simple list of all ids of cats and dogs.

+Spoiler: There is a shortcut method `groupby()` described in the section about `Predefined methods` below ;)

+Also note that since 03/2021 there is another option to get aggregated data from a finder result.
+In my opinion it is a little easier to read and to learn.
+See section `Aggregations` above!

 ```php
 $rf = $rockfinder->find("template=cat|dog");